 WOODLAND: A tree mass or plant community in which tree species are dominant or co-dominant and the branches of the trees form a complete, or nearly complete, aerial canopy.
 Any area, grove, or stand of mature or largely mature trees (i.e., larger than six inches DBH) covering an area of one-quarter acre or more or consisting of 10 individual trees larger than six inches DBH, shall be considered a woodland.
 For the purposes of this chapter, the extent of any woodland plant community for any part thereof shall be measured from the outermost drip line of all the trees in the community.
 Woodlands do not include orchards or old fields (former agricultural fields or pastures where natural succession has been allowed to occur, but where most trees are smaller than six inches DBH).
-Woodlands shall include any area where timber has been harvested within the previous three years and/or woodland prior to timbering or disturbance.
+Woodlands shall include any area where timber has been harvested within the previous three years and/or woodland disturbance has occurred within the previous three years which would have met the definition of woodland prior to timbering or disturbance.